dataeducator/student_academic_success/README.md

 The <code>analyze_feature_importances</code> function analyzes feature importances for the RandomForestClassifier and stores them in a data frame.
 The calculate_best_scores method uses GridSearchCV to find the best hyperparameters for each model based on a specified scoring metric.
 Finally, the identify_best_parameters function identifies the best hyperparameters and their corresponding recall scores for each model.

 ### iNterpret
-While the random forest is the most performative model with a recall score of __0.76__, we also need a way to retrieve and display the top coefficients or feature importances for each model if they are available.
-With this in mind, we calculated the absolute values of the coefficients for logistic regression and sorted them in descending order to show the most influential features in predicting the target variable.
-If the Logistic Regression model does not have coefficients, it notifies the user that they are unavailable.
-Afterward, we identify the top 5 feature importances for models such as Random Forest, Support Vector Machines, Decision Trees, and K-Nearest Neighbors.
-Our code displays the most important features and their corresponding importance for each model.
-If a model does not have feature importances, the code alerts the user accordingly.
+Our code displays a confusion matrix, the most important features and their corresponding importances for each model.
+In case a model does not have feature importances, the code alerts the user accordingly.

+* The top 5 feature importances are identified and displayed for various models (Random Forest, SVM, Decision Trees, K Nearest neightbors), with a notidication for models without feature importances.
+* The random forrest is the most performative model with a recall score of __0.76__
+* The confusion matrix for random forest suggests that our predicts student dropouts and graduates much better than it predicts students who are enrolled:
+  - Dropout as Dropout prediction: correct 76 out of 100 times
+  - Graduate as Graduate prediction: correct 93 out of 100 times
+  - Enrolled as Enrolled prediction: correct 30 out of 100 times
+  - Enrolled as Dropout prediction: correct 26 out of 100 times
+  - Graduated as Dropout prediction: correct 3 out of 100 times

 Top 5 Coefficients for Logistic Regression:
 - Curricular units 2nd sem (approved): 1.4406130311414413